JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 > * £0.8m for the demolition of Plot 18
 > * £2m to underwrite the cost of Plot 18’s planning application
 > * £2m to underwrite the design fees for phase 2
+> * £5.5m to construct the replacement facility for Ellison House (check that the DPA says NHHT should pay for this?)

 ![Extract from DPA](/img/democostsdpa.png)

 @.
-These costs are in addition to the Council’s other costs that it has already agreed to allocate to the scheme.
+These costs are in addition to the Council’s other costs that it has already allocated to the scheme to pay for rehousing of tenants and buy back of leaseholders.
 In total the Council is now forecast to spend £76.7m (see para 8.14 of the AA's updated SoC) over the next five years on progressing decant and demolition, plus an additional £32.4m on the new community facilities (that were supposed to be funded by the infrastructure tarif).

 @.
 At the previous inquiry it was established that the Acquring Authority had already spent £46m progressing the Scheme up to 2014.